Baak (Assamese folklore): Classification

-(A jackal is the lord of poultry.

-A bak is supreme in a deserted tank.)Kishore Bhattacharjee notes in his contribution to "Folklore as Discourse" that everyday Assamese legends usually generate expectations of black magic; spirits of rivers, lakes and trees; names of places; buried treasure; origin of temples; healers and wise folks; and history seen by people including saint legends, partly based on the work of Christensen and Kvideland.
+Translation: A jackal is the lord of poultry, A bak is supreme in a deserted tank.
+Kishore Bhattacharjee notes in his contribution to "Folklore as Discourse" that everyday Assamese legends usually generate expectations of black magic; spirits of rivers, lakes and trees; names of places; buried treasure; origin of temples; healers and wise folks; and history seen by people including saint legends, partly based on the work of Christensen and Kvideland.
 The stories of the baak apparently come under the second category.
 However, stories of ghosts and spirits internationally known as legends are not culturally identified as legend here, according to Bhattacharjee.

 In popular culture

 Bakor Putek (The Baks son) is an Assamese movie released in 2012 that focuses on the social and personal consequences of superstition in rural Assam.
 The belief in stories of the Bak assuming the form of the husband and living with his wife after killing him brings trouble to the lives of a married couple.
+The 2024 Tamil film Aranmanai 4 also features the story of Bak.